TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## Variable Declarations

-- let = Mutable variable
+- let = Mutable variable.
+Uses block scope (including functions).
-- const = Immutable or constant variable
+- const = Immutable or constant variable.
+Uses block scope (including functions).
 - var = Deprecated.
 Mutable.
-Function scoped but rest of the time global.
+Allows variable creation in the function and global scope.

+In modern JS only let and const is used.
+It forces the writing of cleaner code.

 ## Escape Character